BlessedSleepSeeker/Keybebou/README.md

 1. [ ] Build a custom numpad.
 2. [ ] Change the namepad to other custom commands like Ctrl Alt Suppr.
+3. [ ] Implement the modifier logic.
-3. [ ] Implement the whole mode switching logic and the first mode (see [Modes](#modes)).
+4. [ ] Implement the whole mode switching logic and the first mode (see [Modes](#modes)).
+5. [ ] Get a template script for mode development.
-4. [ ] Implement Macros & Scripts.
+6. [ ] Implement Macros & Scripts.
 Example : You press a button and 3 things launch, your chill playlist is playing and your notifications are off.
-5. [ ] Add RGB LED to help with understanding which mode is on.
-6. [ ] Develop a GUI where you will be able to program your mini keyboard as you desire.
+7. [ ] Develop a GUI where you will be able to program your mini keyboard as you desire.

-### Prototype Version

-Use cables, Gateron Clear Switch & random keycaps.
-3D Printed Case.
-Implement goal 1 & 2.

-### Release 1.0

-Use cables, Gateron Clear Switch & random keycaps.
-3D Printed Case.
-Implement goal 1 to 4.

-### Release 2.0

-Use custom PCB, Gateron Clear Switch & custom keycaps.
-Quality Case.
-Implement goal 1 to 6.
-Final product.
+8. [ ] Add RGB LED(s) to help with understanding which mode is on.

 ## Production History